cloudfoundry-community/firehose-to-syslog/README.md

          0     0%   100%       20ms 18.18%  bufio.(*Reader).fill
 ```

-For Mac OSX golang profiling do not work.

 # Push as an App to Cloud Foundry

 1. Create doppler.firehose enabled user